aswebdev/uxd/what-is-ux.md

 ### What is User Experience?
 User experience is all aspects of a persons interaction with a product or service.
 It's their activities, attitiudes and emotions.

+### What is User Experience Design?
+User experience design is the process in which the users experience is designed.
+This design can be intentional or unintentional.